No products in the basket.

 Bring plenty of food and water, providing for longer than you plan to be out walking, just in case.
-It’s also wise to bring some emergency kit, including a whistle, torch (and spare battery), first aid kit and survival blanket and bag.
+It’s also wise to bring some emergency kit, including a whistle, torch (and spare battery), first aid kit, survival blanket and bag.

 Gaiters for your boots and a rucksack liner are wise if the weather has been wet, which is usually the case.
 Also, pack your phone and make sure it’s fully charged.

 The Cronin’s Yard side of the mountain is a 25-minute drive from the nearest large town of Killarney, in Co Kerry.
 The Hydro Track car park is a little further, around 30 minutes from Killarney.

 There isn’t much public transport around the mountain as it’s a rural, mountainous area.
 There are options to join local tours like Kerry Climbing or walking groups which climb Carrauntoohil among other local mountains, like the Killarney Mountaineering Club.

 Like this?
 You should check these out: